Ask Leyla: Is Washing Produce Enough?

 Leyla Weighs In: How to clean produce

-Fresh produce is an important part of a healthful diet, but can harbor bacteria, fungi and other germs along with pesticides and herbicides.
+A: Fresh produce is an important part of a healthful diet, but can harbor bacteria, fungi and other germs along with pesticides and herbicides.

 First, wash your hands well with soap and water and make sure your counter tops, utensils and cutting boards have been properly cleaned.

 While no washing method completely removes all microbes, thoroughly rinsing fresh produce with pure, clean water effectively reduces the number of germs.
-Washing fruits and veggies also helps to remove dirt, stubborn garden pests and residual pesticides.
+Washing fruits and veggies also helps to remove dirt, stubborn garden pests and some residual pesticides.

 Chemical rinses and other ‘fruit and vegetable washes’ may be an option, but I don’t advise them due to lack of evidence as to their effectiveness in removing germs.